-I’ve been wanting to try out a Christmas tree collar with our tree for awhile, so a couple of years ago, I decided to make my own.
+I had been wanting to try out a Christmas tree collar with our tree for awhile, so a couple of years ago, I decided to make my own.
 I love the clean, tidy look of them, but I find they’re always either quite expensive or just really bulky to store because of their usual roundness.
-My Christmas storage area in the basement is already a little too full, so I definitely need to be really conscious about not overdoing it when it comes to buying or making Christmas decor!
+My Christmas storage area in the basement is always a little too full, so I definitely need to be really conscious about not overdoing it when it comes to buying or making Christmas decor!
 This DIY solution is perfect because it gives me that tidy Christmas tree collar look, it’s a fairly inexpensive project, and it can easily be stored up against a wall!
 It’s a win-win-win kind of a situation. 🙂

 We started out by making a basic square box with four sides each measuring 23″ by 10″.
 Ten inches seemed to be just about the right height to hide the base of our tree without forcing the bottom branches up too much when it’s in place.

 We just glued and nailed the four sides together and reinforced the structure with these little triangular pieces in each corner.

-The extra re-inforcements are probably overkill unless you have a four year old like we do who likes to pick these things up and bang them around to test them out. 🙂
+The extra re-inforcements are probably overkill unless you have a five year old like we do who likes to pick these things up and bang them around to test them out. 🙂

 When everything was dry on the basic box structure, I went ahead and got out the paints!
 I started out by staining the box, then I painted over it with a white chalky finish paint.
 I sanded it down on all sides until I had the rustic look that I was going for.

 Then it was time for the really fun part. 🙂 I got out my stencils and some cheery red paint and added a little bit of Christmassy wording to the front of the tree collar.